 Now that you have yourself a powerful new drone, like the DJI Mavic Pro, your children are probably pretty eager to give it a fly.
 I imagine you’d rather not put your investment in the hands of a child, so why not buy them a drone of their own?
 Here is our list of the best drones for kids.

 This list was a bit more difficult to create than we initially intended, after all, the first thing that pops into mind when you think of children’s toys, is just that, toys.
-You could just jump over to our best cheap drones list and guide, a great place to start to get your child in the air for as little cost as possible, or you could consider a more advanced unit with more features or better flight control.
+You could just jump over to our best cheap drones list and guide, a great place to start to get your child in the air for as little cost as possible, or you could consider a more advanced unit with more features and better flight controls, exactly what we’ll explore here today.

 Starting with the smaller, less expensive and borderline toy-class drones and quadcopters, the best thing to consider is safety.
 Many toy drones, especially those designed to fly indoors, have large propeller guards, even cages that protect not only the drone from damage, but your home and child’s fingers as well.